Karen Kwiatkowski: 2012 U.S. House of Representatives candidacy

-In February 2011, a Federal Elections Commission filing declared the Friends of Karen Kwiatkowski were drafting her to run for the Virginia's 6th district U.S. congressional seat in the 2012 election.
+In February 2011, a Federal Election Commission filing declared the Friends of Karen Kwiatkowski were drafting her to run for the Virginia's 6th district U.S. congressional seat in the 2012 election.

 On August 18, 2011, Kwiatkowski formally announced her candidacy for the Republican nomination to challenge incumbent Republican U.S. Representative Bob Goodlatte in the June 12, 2012, primary election.
 She wrote a variety of opinion pieces geared directly to her 2012 House race, and was interviewed by both local and national media.
 Her campaign slogan was "Less Government, More Prosperity".

 On June 12, 2012, Kwiatkowski lost the nomination bid to Goodlatte who won 66.48% of the vote in the Republican 6th district primary election.

 Personal life

 Kwiatkowski lives with her family in Mount Jackson in the Shenandoah Valley of Virginia and is a farmer and part-time professor.
 She is married to Hap Kwiatkowski and has four children and seven grandchildren.
 She is a Christian.